Celtic paddles are MIKCo's paddle of choice.

 Celtic Archipelago and Nordkapp Blades

 Celtic Archipelago and Nordkapp blades are for more relaxed, lower shaft angle paddlers, making us more comfortable over longer distances.
+Both Archipelago and Nordkapp blades have the same curvature at the Kinetik Touring, but the shape is more of an elongated rectangular shape.
+The Nordkapp is a larger version of the Archipelago

 Photo from top to bottom: Celtic Kinetic Touring 650, Archipelago and Nordkapp blades.

-Celtic Reef Blade
+Celtic Reef Blades

 The Celtic Reef blade is a large, beefy 750 cm blade designed for the more powerful paddler for lumpy water, play and surf conditions.
 Formerly called the Lendal Mystik, it was originally designed for competition surfing by six-time World Medalist and Masters World Surf Champion, Neil Baxter.
 The thin profile slices through the water with minimal drag, while the full-sized face provides the power needed for breaking out through the surf and for accelerating a boat onto a wave.
 The bottom edge features a rounded outside corner, for a smooth transition between rudder and brace for unprecedented control on the face of bigger waves.